ParallelMaths/parallel/pages/9-03-lots-of-socks.md

 ## 1. Probability

-This week we have a big video question that is all about probability, so here are some warn up questions.
+This week we have a big video question that is all about probability, so here are some warm up questions.

-In every case, __write you answer as a decimal accurate to two decimal places__.
+In every case, __write your answer as a decimal accurate to two decimal places__.

 So don’t write 2/3, but instead write 0.67.
 And don’t write 50%, but instead write 0.5.